MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

   that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.

-Once you have installed IQ#, these articles explain how to enable interoperability between Q# and classical languages:
+Once you have installed IQ#, there might be extra steps required to enable interoperability with the classical language.
+The following articles explain how to enable this interoperability:

 * [C# getting started](xref:microsoft.quantum.install.csharp)
 * [Jupyter notebooks getting started](xref:microsoft.quantum.install.jupyter)
 * [Python getting started](xref:microsoft.quantum.install.python)

 ## Updating IQ# ##